-If using breed registration tattoo for official ID, you must provide registration paperwork that matches the tattoo.
-ATCP 10.01(71)(h)3.
-3. The animal's breed association or registration tattoo with the management number accompanied by registration documents in the animal owner's name.
+- If using breed registration tattoo for official ID, you must provide registration paperwork that matches the tattoo. - ATCP 10.01(71)(h)3.
+3. The animal's breed association or registration tattoo with the management number accompanied by registration documents in the animal owner's name. - Scrapie Tags must be used as official identification if not using tattoo as official identification.
+A list of sheep and tag numbers need to be given to the superintendent when animals are checked in.

-- Scrapie Tags must be used as official identification if not using tattoo as official identification .
-A list of sheep and tag numbers need to be given to the superintendent when animals are checked in. - If numbers justify, superintendent may set up a special • breed class. - Registered wool breeds, including Columbias, Corriedales, Rambouillets and Targhees, shall be shown with two inches or less of wool. - Ribbon classes (grand champion and reserve champion) will be awarded based on quality and numbers at the discretion of the superintendent.
+- If numbers justify, superintendent may set up a special breed class. - Registered wool breeds, including Columbias, Corriedales, Rambouillets and Targhees, shall be shown with two inches or less of wool. - Ribbon classes (grand champion and reserve champion) will be awarded based on quality and numbers at the discretion of the superintendent. - ALL NEW ANIMAL EXHIBITORS MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.